trinodb/trino/docs/src/main/sphinx/object-storage/file-system-azure.md

 * - Property
   - Description
 * - `fs.native-azure.enabled`
-  - Activate the native implementation for Azure Storage support, and deactivate all [legacy support](file-system-legacy).
+  - Activate the native implementation for Azure Storage support.
 Defaults to `false`.
-    Must be set to `true` for all other properties be used.
+Set to `true` to use Azure Storage and enable all other properties.
 * - `azure.auth-type`
   - Authentication type to use for Azure Storage access.
 Defaults no authentication used with `NONE`.
 Use `ACCESS_KEY` for